IBM-Bluemix-Docs/voice-agent/create_sms.md

     ```
     {: codeblock}

-After you create the voice agent, test your voice agent by calling or texting its phone number based on its type.
+After you create the agent, test your agent by calling or texting its phone number based on its type.
 You can view details about your interaction on the _Usage_ dashboard.
 See [Viewing Usage and Logs](/docs/services/voice-agent?topic=voice-agent-logging).